Human nutrition and climate change: a knowledge update for language professionals

 Some of the most important crises humankind is facing today involve health and the environment.
 As these topics are frequently addressed in the news, it is common knowledge that human food production and consumption affect our own health and that of the planet.
 But do we as language professionals know enough to be able to work on this subject matter with confidence?

-Developer and facilitator: Carolina Rojido, MD MHA
+Facilitator: Carolina Rojido, MD MHA

 Purpose: To provide editors and translators with the knowledge needed to face the increasing demand for language support in the interrelated fields of human nutrition and climate change.

-Description and structure: The workshop will give an overview of the history of nutritional science and how scientific findings have led to the notions and policies that are prevalent today.
+Description: The workshop will give an overview of the history of nutritional science and how scientific findings have led to the notions and policies that are prevalent today.
 The facilitator will clarify the basic concepts and terminology of both nutrition and environmental science.
 The second part of the workshop will discuss the evidence behind sustainable diets and elucidate the link between human nutrition and climate change.

 Who should attend?
 Editors, translators and writers with an interest in working in the fields of human nutrition and the environment.